resilience: The ability to see things calmly

 Can success be trained?

-This study was conducted under the scientific supervision of the Department of Work and Organizational Psychology of the Johann-Wolfgang Goethe-University in Frankfurt am Main, 564 persons from 121 German small and medium-sized enterprises as well as corporations were surveyed.
+This study was carried out with the scientific support of the Department of Work and Organizational Psychology at the Johann Wolfgang Goethe University in Frankfurt am Main, 564 people from 121 German small and medium-sized companies and corporations were interviewed.

 The result sounds good to anyone who would like to be more resilient and therefore more successful: people in professional life can obviously train their resilience to psychological stress.